Most Common Procedures Manual and Policy Review Examples:

 Harassment Prevention Training

 Harassment Prevention is a compliance type program that is typically part of a requirement for workplace safety and health.
 It can also be part of a Respectful Workplace program.
 The definitions of harassment and terminology is a standard component of this type of course and can easily be set up in several pages of text, or as a PDF.
-Some organizations also use video and provide examples of harassing behaviour.
+Some organizations also use video and provide examples of harassing behaviour to enhance the training experience and effectiveness.

 The frequency for Harassment Prevention Training ranges from one time before or near the initial hiring date; to annual review and retesting.
 A policy sign off is typically required.